WINTER BLUES AND SEASONAL AFFECTIVE DISORDER

 - Limited light exposure

-- Younger people and women
+- Younger age and female

 - Distance from the equator

-- Predispositions to clinical depression
+- Predisposition to clinical depression

 - Feeling let down after the holidays